-NOTE: If your installation requires probes other than the standard probes listed below, you will need to create a custom calibration for your sensor.
+NOTE: If your installation requires probes other than the standard probes you will need to create a custom calibration for your sensor.
 See Appendix A for details on custom calibrations.

 Tested probes for the engine monitor are sold by Aircraft Spruce.
-To order, use the part numbers listed below.
-(Prices listed are circa 2020 and are subject to change.)
+To order, use the part numbers listed on the page linked above.
+(Prices listed are circa January of 2023 and are subject to change.)